lorenzgerber/PbsExecutor/README.md

 * PENDING, 'Q'
 * HOLD, 'H', 'S'

-## Where and When are Status mapped from Process to Task
+## Where and when are Status mapped from Process to Task
+The *submit* method in the *TaskDispatcher*